brooklynrail/brooklynrail-platform/content/events/2020/09/radical-poetry-reading-with-patricia-spears-jones.md

       Anthology: Dispatches and Artifacts From a Segregated City, december, The Rumpus, jubilat, LitHub and The Offing.
 Her first book of poetry, If It Heals At All, is forthcoming from Jacar Press."
+  - person: michael-broder
+    event_bio: Michael Broder is the author of Drug and Disease Free (Indolent Books, 2016) and This Life Now (A Midsummer Night’s Press, 2014), a finalist for the 2015 Lambda Literary Award for Gay Poetry.
+His poems have appeared in numerous publications and anthologies.
+He holds a BA from Columbia University, an MFA from New York University, and a PhD in Classics from The Graduate Center of the City University of New York.
+He is the founding publisher of Indolent Books and the creator of the HIV Here & Now Project.
+Broder lives in Brooklyn with his husband, the poet Jason Schneiderman, and a backyard colony of stray and feral cats.
   - person: peter-covino
     event_bio: After a 15-year career as a social worker in foster care and AIDS services in NYC, poet-editor-translator Peter Covino is now an associate